snehalsobti/Multi-Core-Processor/README.md

 This memory contains the binary code for the assembly instructions.
 The memory contains 4096 16-bit words.
 Memory addresses range from 0x0000 to 0x0FFF.

 ### LED (Address - 0x1000)
-There are 10 LEDs.
-LED10 is reserved to show the *Run* status of the processor.
+There are 10 LEDs - LED9 to LED0.
+LED9 is reserved to show the ```Run``` status of the processor.
 To display something on LEDs, the 9 bits are written at address 0x1000.
 1 means on and 0 means off

 ### 7-Segment HEX Displays (Address - 0x2000 to 0x2005)